5 Ways to Make the FAFSA Application Process Less Stressful

 Each school has a limited amount of award money, making it first-come, first-served.
 File too late, and you can miss out on valuable aid.
-The 2018-19 FAFSA opened October 1.
+The FAFSA typically opens on October 1 the year prior to the academic year (for example, the FAFSA for the 2022-23 academic year became available on October 1, 2021).
+However, the 2024-25 application won't be available until December 2023.
 The sooner the application is submitted, the better the chances are for free aid and federal loan eligibility.
 (Be sure to use APU's School Code when completing the application: 001117.)

 2. Assess Money Before Applying

-Have family members that want to give your child a hefty check upon high school graduation?
-Kindly instruct them to direct any funds to your account or a 529 account that is controlled by a parent for tax purposes.
-As Time Magazine points out, the FAFSA calculates that students should spend 20 percent of their assets on college, while parents are only expected to spend 5.64 percent of their assets on a child's schooling.
-Transferring any of the student's money into the parent's control before applying could help applicants qualify for more aid.
+Have family members that want to give your student a hefty check upon high school graduation?
+Kindly instruct them to direct any funds to your account or a 529 account that is controlled by a guardian for tax purposes.
+Transferring any of the student's money into the guardian's control before applying could help applicants qualify for more aid.

 3. Don't Assume You Won't Qualify

 Feel like you make too much money to qualify for free aid?
 Think again.
-Many different factors are taken into account when the application is reviewed, such as your family size or child's year in school.
+Many different factors are taken into account when the application is reviewed, such as your family size or the student's year in school.
 Even if applicants do not receive assistance for school, filling out the FAFSA might make them eligible for federal student loans or work study jobs.
-Funding a college education with a federal student loan will give your child more flexible repayment options after graduation than a private student loan can.
-Apply every year of college, even if your child did not receive any aid the year before.
+Funding a college education with a federal student loan will give your student more flexible repayment options after graduation than a private student loan can.
+Apply every year of college, even if your student did not receive any aid the year before.

-Similarly, don't assume like your child won't qualify for aid due to less than stellar grades.
+Similarly, don't assume that your student won't qualify for aid due to less than stellar grades.
 Through the FAFSA, applicants can qualify for merit-based awards—awards that look at a student's grades and achievements.
 The majority of the awards granted, however, do not look at a student's academic performance.
-So, even if your child's grades aren't as high as you hoped, fill out the FAFSA application.
+So, even if their grades aren't as high as you hoped, fill out the FAFSA application.
 Once enrolled in college and receiving student aid, your child will need to maintain a certain grade point average as set by the school.